saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/electron.md

 - `platform`: OS
 - `_companyName`: Populated from package.json, but can be overridden by `companyName` passed to `crashReporter.start`
 - `_productName`: Populated from package.json, but can be overridden by `productName` passed to `crashReporter.start`
-- `_version`: This is populated from version in the application's package.json file
+- `_version`: Populated from version in the application's package.json file

-There are two ways to include additional attributes with your crash reports.
+You have two ways to include additional attributes with your crash reports.
 However, the second method is only available on MacOS presently.

 ### Windows/Linux/MacOS - Use the Extra Option on `crashReporter.start`